 The purpose of this Vegetation Management Plan (VMP) is to outline the Fitchburg Gas and Electric Light Company1 (hereafter referred to as FG&E or the Company) five year plan for managing vegetation in compliance with 333 CMR 11.00 (Appendix 3).
 The Company's VMP and practices take into consideration not only 333 CMR 11.00 and M.G.L.
-Chapter 132B, but all applicable state regulations pertinent to the management of utility rights-of-way including but not limited to: all pertinent clauses in Chapter 85 of the Acts of 2000; the Massachusetts Endangered Species Act (MESA; M.G.L. chapter 131A) and its regulations, 321 CMR 10.00; and the Massachusetts Wetland Protection Act (M.G.L. chapter 132A) and its regulations, 310 CMR 10.00 of the Massachusetts Department of Environmental Protection.
+Chapter 132B, but all applicable state and federal regulations pertinent to the management of utility rights-of-way including but not limited to: all pertinent clauses in Chapter 85 of the Acts of 2000; the Massachusetts Endangered Species Act (MESA; M.G.L. chapter 131A) and its regulations, 321 CMR 10.00; and the Massachusetts Wetland Protection Act (M.G.L. chapter 132A) and its regulations, 310 CMR 10.00 of the Massachusetts Department of Environmental Protection.

-The Company manages approximately 350 acres and 30 miles of cross-country transmission rights-of-way and 410 miles of distribution right-of-way, located primarily along roads, through the municipalities of Ashby, Fitchburg, Lunenburg and Townsend.

-The cross-country rights-of-way traverse uplands and lowlands typical of central Massachusetts.
+The Company manages approximately 350 acres (30 miles) of cross-country transmission rights-of-way and 415 miles of distribution lines through the municipalities of Ashby, Fitchburg, Lunenburg, Townsend, Leominster, Shirley, and Ashburnham.
+The cross-country transmission rights-of-way traverse uplands and lowlands typical of central Massachusetts.
 They traverse wetlands and uplands in three municipalities: Fitchburg, Lunenburg and Townsend.
 These municipalities are primarily rural and suburban, though portions of Fitchburg are urban.

-Taking into account this variety of landscape conditions, the Company applies an Integrated Vegetation Management (IVM) approach to controlling vegetation on its rights-of-way.
 Vegetation management is necessary to ensure safe, reliable delivery of electric service through the transmission and distribution lines located on our rights-of-way.
 Tall growing tree species must be prevented from growing into or falling on to the lines.
-Dense woody vegetation, vines, noxious vegetation and all vegetation that interferes with access must be removed from around structures, access roads and anywhere they prevent access to the right-of-way for inspections, maintenance, repairs and emergency access to the lines.
+Dense woody vegetation, vines, noxious vegetation and all vegetation that interferes with access must be removed from around structures, access roads, and anywhere they prevent access to the right-of-way for inspections, maintenance, repairs, and emergencies.

-Integrated Vegetation Management is defined as a system and framework for managing plant communities by which vegetation managers identify compatible and incompatible vegetation, consider action thresholds, evaluate control methods, select and implement controls to achieve specific objectives and monitoring results to provide continuous improvement.
+Considering the variety of landscape conditions, the Company applies an Integrated Vegetation Management (IVM) approach to controlling vegetation on its rights-of-way.
+Integrated Vegetation Management is defined as a system and framework for managing plant communities by which vegetation managers identify compatible and incompatible vegetation, consider action thresholds, evaluate control methods, select and implement controls to achieve specific objectives, and monitor results to provide continuous improvement.
 The system requires knowledge of the ecosystem being managed and consideration of natural and cultural resources and input from stakeholders.
 The choice of control methods is based on the anticipated effectiveness, environmental impact, site characteristics, safety, security, economics and other factors (see A.N.S.I.
-A300, (Part 7) and Miller, 2007).
+A300, (Part 7) and Miller, 2021).
 In electric utility vegetation management, the plants to be controlled are primarily tall growing trees that can grow in to or fall on to electric lines.
-The Company's VMP is based on IVM principles and practices.